Priya Narasimhan: Awards.

-Research and Entrepreneurship

-Her Ph.D. research was commercialized through Eternal Systems, Inc., a company where she served as Chief Technology Officer and the Vice-President of Engineering to transform her Ph.D. research into products for commercial use.
-Her research led to the development of 24x7 highly available platforms and solutions for data centers, large online systems and deeply embedded systems.
+Research, Entrepreneurship, and Impact.

+Academic research.
 She has been a faculty member in the Electrical and Computer Engineering Department at Carnegie Mellon University since 2001.
 She has served as co-director of the CyLab Mobility Research Center at Carnegie Mellon University and headed the Intel Science and Technology Centre in Embedded Computing at Carnegie Mellon University.
-She has written and published more than 150 research papers on distributed systems and fault tolerance, research that led to the development of the Fault Tolerant CORBA industrial standard.
+She has written and published more than 150 research papers on distributed systems and fault tolerance, research that led to the development of a fault-tolerance industrial standard.
 With her Ph.D. students at Carnegie Mellon, she has worked on research in the areas of failure diagnosis, mobile edge computing, adaptive fault-tolerance, live software upgrades, static analysis, and machine-learning to solve systems problems.

+Social research and impact.
+During the major snowstorm of 2010, Narasimhan and her students worked with the Pittsburgh City Council to launch a website, How's My Street, to allow Pittsburgh residents to know which streets were freshly plowed and, therefore, passable for driving.
+Through the Trinetra project, she developed mobile technologies to provide increased independence to blind people in their daily activities such as shopping, taking public transportation.
+She and her students collaborated with the Pittsburgh City Council to develop and launch iBurgh, a groundbreaking mobile app to allow citizens to report complaints to the city's IT departments via smartphones.
+With her Ph.D. students, she has worked on using edge-device Wi-Fi data to diagnose real-time problems in high-density Wi-Fi networks.
+Her research group has also worked on technologies for mobile edge computing, as well as problem diagnosis in large-scale production distributed systems.
+She had also developed AndyVision, a robotics project under the Intel Science and Technology Center at Carnegie Mellon University, to build an indoor robot that is capable of quickly inventorying merchandise and detecting out-of-stock conditions in retail environments.